The Lasting Legacy Scholarship Application Process has closed.

-Only applicants who have been in early childhood program management positions for fewer than 2 years are eligible for consideration for the new Hal Kaplan Scholarship.
+Only applicants who have been in early childhood program management positions for fewer than two years are eligible for consideration for the Hal Kaplan Emerging Leader Scholarship.

 How do I know if my application and recommendation form were received?

-After you submit your application and recommendation form, you will receive a confirmation email from NAEYC.
+After you submit your application, you will receive a confirmation email from NAEYC.
 Similarly, if a recommendation is requested from you, your recommender will receive a confirmation when it is received.

 If I am awarded one of the scholarships, what is expected of me?

-By submitting an application, you are agreeing to attend the complete NAEYC 2019 Professional Learning Institute if you are selected, including events identified specifically for scholarship recipients.
+By submitting an application, you are agreeing to attend the complete NAEYC 2019 Annual Conference if you are selected, including events identified specifically for scholarship recipients.

 Scholarship recipients are expected to participate in group photos and give permission to NAEYC for their image and names to be used in future promotional and marketing materials.
 Awardees are also expected to submit a written or video reflection about their conference experience.

 When will I find out if I have received a scholarship?

-If I applied for a scholarship, should I still register for the Professional Learning Institute?
+If I applied for a scholarship, should I still register for the Annual Conference?

-If you've already registered for the conference and then selected to receive a scholarship, NAEYC will reimburse your registration costs.
-If you are not selected for a scholarship and the decision-making process extends beyond the deadline for Early Bird registration, a code will be provided should you register for the conference.
+If you've already registered for the conference and then are selected to receive a scholarship, NAEYC will reimburse your registration costs.
+If you are not selected for a scholarship and the decision-making process extends beyond the deadline for Early Bird registration, a code will be provided so you can register for the conference at the discounted rate.
 Keep in mind, all registration and travel costs will be covered for selected scholarship recipients.